 Master of Education

-Degree options include:
+Degree options include

-- Reading Specialist
+* Reading Specialist

-Certification options include:
+Certification only options include:

-- Elementary/Secondary Principal
+* Elementary/Secondary Principal

-- Reading Specialist
+* Reading Specialist

-- School Counselor
+* School Counselor

 Master of Counseling Psychology

 The Master of Counseling Psychology (M.C.P.) degree is a forty-eight hour counseling program.
 Two additional tracks prepare students for careers as Licensed Professional Counselors or as Licensed Alcohol and Drug Counselors.
 Coursework for the LPC track is 60 hours, and coursework for the LADC track is 54 hours.

 In addition to meeting the general requirements for admission to the NWOSU graduate program, the M.C.P. degree applicant must complete an application and interview process which includes (1) three letters of recommendation, (2) a written statement of career aspirations and self-evaluation, (3) a sample of scholarly written work, (4) an oral interview with the graduate faculty of the psychology department, and (5) a score that places the individual at the 25th percentile on two of the three areas (verbal, quantitative, and analytical writing) of the Graduate Record Examination (GRE) or at the 25th percentile on the Miller Analogies Test (MAT).
 The application/interview process must be completed prior to enrolling in the tenth graduate hour.